FAQ on taxation

 First of all, it must be decided whether the amount paid by the employer is judged to be a fellowship or wages in terms of American and German tax law.
 According to the German-American double taxation agreement, on principle, fellowships are exempt from taxation during the period spent in the USA.
 Wages have to be declared for tax in the USA on principle.
 However, in exceptional cases, the right of taxation may lie with the German side if the employee is a school or higher education teacher, if he/she is staying at a recognised university, institution of higher education, school or other teaching establishment, or a public research institute, or another institute for research work in the USA for the purpose of continuing his/her studies, carrying out research work, or employment as a teacher, and if the stay in the USA is restricted to a maximum period of 2 years and the work there is considered to be in the public interest.

-With respect to the return phase, German tax law obtains.
-German tax law does allow for tax exemption for fellowships providing certain conditions are fulfilled regarding who has made the award, the way the award has been made as well as the amount and the objective.
+With respect to the return phase, German tax law applies.
+German tax law does allow for tax exemption for fellowships providing certain conditions are fulfilled regarding who has awarded the fellowship, the way the fellowship is given as well as the amount and the aim.
 Wages have to be declared for taxation.

-Many, but not all double taxation agreements Germany has concluded with other states include special regulations exempting certain teaching and research activities that are carried out over a restricted period of time from taxation in the country in which they are carried out, or allocating the right of taxation to the country of domicile.
-In most agreements the special regulation only applies to a stay lasting no longer than 2 years.
-Incidentally, the various special regulations differ significantly so that it is not possible to make any across-the-board statements; each agreement has to be examined individually: in some cases, the taxpayer must be a teacher or higher education teacher, in others not.
+Many, but not all, double taxation agreements that Germany has concluded with other states include special regulations exempting certain teaching and research activities that are carried out over a limited period of time from taxation in the country in which they are carried out, or allocating the right of taxation to the country of domicile.
+In most agreements, the special regulation only applies to a stay lasting no longer than 2 years.
+The various special regulations differ significantly, though, so that it is not possible to make any across-the-board statements; each agreement has to be examined individually.
+In some cases, the taxpayer must be a teacher or higher education teacher, in others not.

-Tax exemption notwithstanding, some countries require tax returns to be submitted.
+Even in cases where a tax exemption exists, some countries still require tax returns to be submitted.
 In the context of the income tax return the proportion of income covered by the special regulation must be specifically declared.